Billet Families / Player Housing

 The billeting concept is something of a hockey tradition, and is especially important at the junior level of hockey.
 It involves host families opening their homes to out-of-area players, and provides an opportunity for these young men to pursue the next step in their developing hockey careers.
 The billet programs also allows players to complete high school educations, take college preparatory classes, and pursue part-time employment in the local community.

-The Richmond Generals are currently looking for Billet Families to help with player housing for the 2011-2012 Season.
+The Richmond Generals are currently looking for Billet Families to help with player housing for the upcoming season.
 Each season we will be recruiting talented players who show great potential to play at an elite level, who do not live within a reasonable driving distance of the Richmond Generals' home rink.
 To take advantage of this great opportunity the players need families willing to share their homes, and become a “home away from home” for them.
 What is expected of the host family?
 The player needs a room of his own, or can share with a team member.
 He needs a bed, bureau, closet space and a desk or table and chair.
-While players are expected to provide personal care items, cell phones, and their own electronics, each housing situation has its own unique set of circumstances (some might need help with transportation, others might not).
+While players are expected to provide personal care items, cell phones, and their own electronics, each housing situation has its own unique set of circumstances.
 The family also needs to provide the players with three meals a day: a basic breakfast, a bag lunch and an evening meal.
 When the players are on the road, they take care of their own food expenses.